 From the website’s perspective, your traffic is coming from the location of the proxy server.
 Your true IP address isn’t visible, and you appear as a visitor from the server’s country.

-Because proxy servers hide your IP address and make it appear as if you’re browsing from another country, you can use a proxy server to unblock a website that is blocked in your location.
+Because proxy servers hide your IP address and make it appear as if you’re browsing from another country, you can use a proxy site to unblock a website that is blocked in your location.
 Just make sure to pick a proxy server based in a country where your desired website is unblocked.

 A web proxy will also allow you to unblock websites at school or at work.
 These blocks tend to focus on the restricted website’s IP address or URL.
 This means you can use a proxy site to unblock YouTube or gaming websites.